apache/beam/learning/prompts/documentation-lookup/29_advanced_side_inputs.md

     ...
 ```

-In Java SDK side inputs are passed to your `ParDo` transform by invoking `.withSideInputs`.
-Inside your `DoFn`, access the side input by using the method `DoFn.ProcessContext.sideInput`.
+In the Apache Beam Java SDK, side inputs are provided to the `ParDo` transform by using the `.withSideInputs` method.
+To access a side input from within a ‘DoFn’, the `DoFn.ProcessContext.sideInput` method is invoked.

 ```java
 PCollection<Integer> input = ...;